-Why all this emphasis on placebos, positive attitudes, and self-image in a book about J'ARMing?
-Because each of these techniques points to a way to enhance your J'ARMing program.
+Why all this emphasis on placebos, positive attitudes, and self-image in a book about J'ARMING?
+Because each of these techniques points to a way to enhance your J'ARMING program.

 In some ways, exercise works much like the placebo effect: For one, it stimulates endorphin production.
 Exercise also alters moods for the better.
 Counselors know that people can often break a bout of depression merely by taking a walk or jogging through a park.
 I suggest you consciously use the placebo effect to your advantage.
-Tell yourself that J'ARMing is going to make a real difference in your health and the quality of your life.
+Tell yourself that J'ARMING is going to make a real difference in your health and the quality of your life.
 Affirm the effectiveness of this form of exercise, even if the affirmation feels forced at first.
 Soon your mind and body will overcome their initial resistance to change.
 If you don't feel it-well, fake it.
-If you still don't feel it, then fake it again . . . and again . . . and again.
-Live out the old saw: Fake it until you make it.
+If you still don't feel it, then fake it again... and again ... and again.
+Live out the old saying: Fake it until you make it.
+That's how habits are made.